The Association for Animal Welfare Advancement Learning Center

-President and CEO, Humane Society of the Pikes Peak Humane Society, CO
+President and CEO, Humane Society of Boulder Valley, CO

-Jan McHugh-Smith is the President/CEO of the Humane Society of the Pikes Peak Region, an open-admission organization that adopted more than 12,000 animals in 2018.
-Jan’s animal welfare experience over the past 34 years also includes being President of the San Francisco SPCA; CEO of the Humane Society of Boulder Valley, Boulder CO; and Director of Eagle County Animal Control, Eagle CO.
-Jan is the Chair of Shelter Animal’s Count, creating a national database for shelter statistics.
-She is the past Chair of the Society of Animal Welfare Administrators (SAWA) and served as Chair of CATalyst Council which works to raise the level of care and welfare for cats.
-She is a Certified Animal Welfare Professional (CAWA) and started her career as an adoption counselor.
+Jan McHugh-Smith, CAWA is the CEO of the Humane Society of Boulder Valley, an open-admission organization that serves 7,000 animals annually.
+Jan’s animal welfare experience over the past 35 years includes being President & CEO of the Humane Society of the Pikes Peak Region, President of the San Francisco SPCA; and Director of Eagle County Animal Control, Eagle CO.
+Jan is the Chair of Shelter Animal’s Count, creating a national database for shelter statistics and Chair of Coloradan’s Protecting Animal Welfare.
+She is the past Chair of the Association for the Advancement of Animal Welfare and served as Chair of CATalyst Council which works to raise the level of care and welfare for cats.